Aditya-Gaur/Ai-tictactoe/README.md

 python3 -m pip3 install pygame
 ```

-### To run the program simply download all the files from the resporitory or clone them and then run runner.py using python
+#### To run the program simply download all the files from the resporitory or clone them and then run runner.py using python

+Note : the time.sleep() have been added in the program to improve the experience but you can remove or increase them to suit your interests